PYBrulin/axone/README.md

 - Service/Client: A node can provide a service, and other nodes can call this service.
 - (WIP) Parameter server: A node can store parameters on the parameter server, and other nodes can retrieve them.

+> axon, portion of a nerve cell (neuron) that carries nerve impulses away from the cell body.
+A neuron typically has one axon that connects it with other neurons or with muscle or gland cells.
+>
+> Britannica, The Editors of Encyclopaedia. "axon".
+Encyclopedia Britannica, 6 May.
+2024, https://www.britannica.com/science/axon.
+Accessed 12 July 2024.

 ## Installation

 Axone can be installed locally using pip: